gromacs/gromacs/doxygen/codelayout.md

 directories and move code into proper modules.

-For similar historical reasons, the include path also includes `src/gromacs/legacyheaders/` and `src/gromacs/gmxpreprocess/` (the latter only for part of the source).
-New code should not depend on these.
+For similar historical reasons, the include path also includes `src/gromacs/legacyheaders/`.
+New code should not preferable depend on this.

 Documentation organization
 ==========================